 EITC, Earned Income Tax Credit, Questions and Answers

 Here is a list of questions you frequently ask about EITC.
-Scroll down to find our answers
+Click or scroll down to find our answers:

 - What is EITC, Earned Income Tax Credit?